Creating your personal website using Quarto

 , update the name tomain

 .
-If your default branch (you should only have one branch so far, the default branch) is already namedmain
+If your default branch (you should only have one branch so far, which is the default branch) is already namedmain

 , you can head straight to step 8.
 Otherwise, choose your workflow below based on your Git version (check your version by runninggit --version